Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 Published August 10, 2022.
 This post may contain affiliate links.
 Please read my disclosure policy.

 This simple-to-prepare pickled green beans recipe is a great way to add a punch of flavor to your next salad or side dish.

-Pickled green beans are fresh green beans that are submerged in a flavored vinegar brine to enhance the flavor and extend the shelf-life.
+Pickled green beans are fresh green beans submerged in a flavored vinegar brine to enhance their flavor and extend their shelf-life.
 In the case of my specific recipe, they are often called “dilly beans” simply because they have dill in them and use a brine similar to dill pickles.
-These are wonderful eaten by themselves, or you can cut them up and add them to a salad, antipasto platter, charcuterie board, or even a giardiniera.
+These are wonderful and eaten by themselves, or you can cut them up and add them to a salad, antipasto platter, charcuterie board, or even a giardiniera.

 Ingredients to Make Pickled Green Beans

 - Green Beans – Use fresh, trimmed green beans for this.

 - Water – You will need cold water to help cut down the vinegar flavor.

 - Vinegar – I used white distilled vinegar in my recipe.